 2. Sort through the growing stack

-Next, we’re going to take a few minutes to go through each item in the stack and categorize the contents.
+Next, we will take a few minutes to go through each item in the stack and categorize the contents.
 The following categories have worked well for us in the past, but feel free to adjust as you see fit.

 - Action — These are the items you need to deal with before you can file or recycle them.
-As you come across them, try to write down the action you need to take on a to-do list.
+Try to write down the action you need to take on a to-do list as they come up.

-- Recycle — This is an easy one—anything you don’t need should go in this pile.
-Be sure to shred anything with sensitive information.
+- Recycle — This is an easy one—anything you don’t need should go in this pile, and be sure to shred anything with sensitive information.

 - Digitize — This category should include anything you don’t need a physical copy of, but don’t want to get rid of quite yet, like a business card.